094459/newsletter-oss-projects/README.md

 **cost-news-slack-bot**

 [cost-news-slack-bot](https://aws-oss.beachgeek.co.uk/3or) is a tool written in Python that read an RSS feed and selectively publish articles, based on keywords, to Slack via Webhook.
 In the example, the tool checks the AWS 'What's New' RSS feed every minute for announcements related to cost optimisation.
 Perfect for customising and using it for your own use cases. (#190)

+**deploy-langfuse-on-ecs-with-fargate**

+[deploy-langfuse-on-ecs-with-fargate](https://aws-oss.beachgeek.co.uk/43j) This repository contains the AWS CDK Python code for deploying the Langfuse application using Amazon Elastic Container Registry (ECR) and Amazon Elastic Container Service (ECS).
+If you are not familiar with Langfuse, it is is an open-source LLM engineering platform that helps teams collaboratively debug, analyze, and iterate on their LLM applications.(#203)

 **distill-cli**